<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://rinaldofesta.com/thoughts/memory-in-ai-agents.html</guid>

 <description>Every conversation with an AI is a first date.
-The model doesn't remember that yesterday you spent two hours debugging together.
-Doesn't remember your dog's name.
-Each time, you start from scratch.</description>
+The model has forgotten that yesterday you spent two hours debugging together, forgotten your dog's name, forgotten that you hate semicolons.
+Each session you start from a clean slate, and at first I found that charming, then merely annoying.
+Lately I think it hides something more serious.</description>

 </item>